 BTW: Travellr adds http:// before url with https:// see link in my first reply here. over 10 years ago

 We took the train from Singapore to KL Sentral.
 Based on the information above it is probably the most expensive option.
 I like riding on trains, so there is that benefit.
 Crossing the border was easy enough.
 It is a long train ride though, +7 hrs depending on which train you catch.
-You do get to see a lot of the country side. about 10 years ago
+You do get to see a lot of the country side. over 10 years ago

 we caught a plane from KL to singapore, it was relatively cheap!
 Air asia .com..